Condensed matter physics: Modern many-body physics

 The Sommerfeld model and spin models for ferromagnetism illustrated the successful application of quantum mechanics to condensed matter problems in the 1930s.
 However, there still were several unsolved problems, most notably the description of superconductivity and the Kondo effect.
 After World War II, several ideas from quantum field theory were applied to condensed matter problems.
 These included recognition of collective excitation modes of solids and the important notion of a quasiparticle.
-Russian physicist Lev Landau used the idea for the Fermi liquid theory wherein low energy properties of interacting fermion systems were given in terms of what are now termed Landau-quasiparticles.
+Soviet physicist Lev Landau used the idea for the Fermi liquid theory wherein low energy properties of interacting fermion systems were given in terms of what are now termed Landau-quasiparticles.
 Landau also developed a mean-field theory for continuous phase transitions, which described ordered phases as spontaneous breakdown of symmetry.
 The theory also introduced the notion of an order parameter to distinguish between ordered phases.
-Eventually in 1956, John Bardeen, Leon Cooper and John Schrieffer developed the so-called BCS theory of superconductivity, based on the discovery that arbitrarily small attraction between two electrons of opposite spin mediated by phonons in the lattice can give rise to a bound state called a Cooper pair.
+Eventually in 1956, John Bardeen, Leon Cooper and Robert Schrieffer developed the so-called BCS theory of superconductivity, based on the discovery that arbitrarily small attraction between two electrons of opposite spin mediated by phonons in the lattice can give rise to a bound state called a Cooper pair.

 The study of phase transitions and the critical behavior of observables, termed critical phenomena, was a major field of interest in the 1960s.
 Leo Kadanoff, Benjamin Widom and Michael Fisher developed the ideas of critical exponents and widom scaling.
 These ideas were unified by Kenneth G. Wilson in 1972, under the formalism of the renormalization group in the context of quantum field theory.

 The quantum Hall effect was discovered by Klaus von Klitzing, Dorda and Pepper in 1980 when they observed the Hall conductance to be integer multiples of a fundamental constant $e^2/h$.(see figure) The effect was observed to be independent of parameters such as system size and impurities.
 In 1981, theorist Robert Laughlin proposed a theory explaining the unanticipated precision of the integral plateau.
 It also implied that the Hall conductance is proportional to a topological invariant, called Chern number, whose relevance for the band structure of solids was formulated by David J. Thouless and collaborators.
 Shortly after, in 1982, Horst Störmer and Daniel Tsui observed the fractional quantum Hall effect where the conductance was now a rational multiple of the constant $e^2/h$.
 Laughlin, in 1983, realized that this was a consequence of quasiparticle interaction in the Hall states and formulated a variational method solution, named the Laughlin wavefunction.
 The study of topological properties of the fractional Hall effect remains an active field of research.
 Decades later, the aforementioned topological band theory advanced by David J. Thouless and collaborators was further expanded leading to the discovery of topological insulators.